Apl223/Portfolio/Cybersecurity/Labs/DVWA/Weak Session IDs/README.md

 ### Security level: LOW

-* dvwaSession goes up by 1, so that corosponds to the admin account.
+* dvwaSession goes up by 1, so that corresponds to the admin account.
 Next would be a user

 ### Security level: MEDIUM